mattnite/gyro/README.md

 ### Adding dependencies

-To find potential zig packages you'd like to use:
+To find potential Zig packages you'd like to use:
 - [astrolabe.pm](https://astrolabe.pm), the default package index
-- [zpm](https://zpm.random-projects.net), a site that lists cool zig projects and where to find them
+- [zpm](https://zpm.random-projects.net), a site that lists cool Zig projects and where to find them
 - search github for `#zig` and `#zig-package` tags